All Episodes

 No, that's unusual, but it's not a right to edit.

-It's a you know, do you have complaints about this?
+It's a, you know, do you have complaints about this?

-You know, that's it.
+You know, that's a good idea.

-But wait, wait, no, you're minimizing.
+But no, you're minimizing.

 If you go back to the emails, don't let my editors know I'm doing this.